KabriAcid/ammamricemill/bolt-ai-prompt.md

 ## Daily Report Page

-- Date picker, Search, Clear, Print.
+- Date picker, Search, Print.
 - Show opening balance at top.
 - Two tables: Receives (SL, Party, From Head, To Head, Description, Amount), Payments (SL, Party, From Head, To Head, Description, Amount).
 - Show totals at bottom of each table.